-Six junior high schools consisting of four public and two private schools located in North Bandung, West Java, Indonesia were purposively selected to voluntarily participate in this case study.
+Six junior high schools consisting of four public and two private schools located in North Bandung, West Java, Indonesia were purposively (Creswell, 2012; Gay, Mills, & Airasian, 2006) selected to voluntarily participate in this case study.
 The selection of these schools was mainly based on three reasons, i.e. the schools were close to the university where researchers found it easier to visit the schools; the schools did some collaborative activities with the researchers, particularly in teaching practicum for the undergraduate students; and the researchers did some supervision to the schools for different purposes, i.e. trainings, workshops, conferences and research.
-The observed learning processes were related to the English learning for eighth graders of junior high schools using narrative texts as the main materials.
-The teachers used pure narrative texts describing legends about a particular area or character, but in PMI’s learning strategies, it appeared that the teachers packed the narrative texts into daily living stories to tell people’s experiences.
+The observed learning processes were related to English learning for eighth graders of junior high school using narrative texts (Emilia, 2011) as the main materials.
+The teachers used pure narrative texts in describing legends about a particular area or character, but in PMI’s learning strategies, it appeared that the teachers packed the narrative texts into daily living stories to tell people’s experiences.
 One of the texts used, for instance, was “My room” which was then packaged by the teachers into a daily living story entitled “Cockroaches attack my room”.
-The selection of this story was done by considering the suitability and relevance of the story with those of students’ characteristics and experiences.
+The selection of this story was based on suitability and relevance of the story with those of students’ characteristics and experiences.

 RESEARCH INSTRUMENTS

 Three main research instruments used to collect data were classroom observation, interviews with English teachers and students, and relevant documents in the form of lesson plans, students’ assignments, and students’ written stories.
-The classroom observation, according to Malik & Hamied (2016), was done to observe behaviors, actions, and communication patterns among the students.
+The classroom observation, according to Malik & Hamied (2016), was done to observe behaviours, actions, and communication patterns among the students.
 The results of the observation should then be written in more details and they were documented in observation sheets to make it easier for the researchers to focus on the class.
 In this context, students’ responses and their levels of critical speaking skills were then written in the comments and oral responses that have been earlier provided by the teachers.
 In addition, other aspects observable by the researchers should also be written in the observation sheets that have been prepared beforehand.
-Then, during the observation period, the teachers’ behaviors were primarily observed to make sure whether the principles of PMI learning strategies have been implemented in the teaching activities.
+Then, during the observation period, the teachers’ behaviours were primarily observed to make sure whether the principles of PMI learning strategies have been implemented in the teaching activities.
 Therefore, the development of students’ critical thinking skills, particularly their critical speaking skills can be clearly observed.

-Interviews with the English teachers and students were done by implementing the principles of semi-structured interviews.
+Interviews with the English teachers and students were done by implementing the principles of semi-structured interviews (Creswell, 2012; Gay, Mills, & Airasian, 2006).
 These were intended to make the teachers and students feel comfortable in answering questions without being worried to tell the truth about their knowledge and experiences in implementing the PMI principles.
 The interviews were undertaken in two different languages, i.e. Indonesian and English, depending upon the situations faced by them.
 This interview was aimed at finding out the teachers’ opinions about their experiences in the implementation of PMI learning strategies integrated in daily living storytelling and in exploring the challenges faced by the teachers and ways out taken when implementing the learning strategies.
 Meanwhile, students’ interviews were aimed at eliciting their opinions about the learning processes they followed and about their comments on the improvement of critical thinking skills.
-These interviews supported the results of classroom observation (Stainback & Stainback, 1996) reiterating that the information that cannot be obtained from observation can then be taken by using interviews.
+These interviews also supported the results of classroom observation (Stainback & Stainback, 1996) to come up with more comprehensive data.